stephan-klein/supersonic/README.md

     git push origin master --tags

-Note that tags will not go through to supersonic-bower yet.
+Note that tags will not go through to the `supersonic-bower` repo yet – releases must be tagged manually in that repo.